 Will I be able to watch you groom my dog?

-When hiring a pet groomer, don’t be afraid to ask questions and if the groomer in question is uncomfortable answering any of YOUR questions, then consider speaking to another groomer, at another salon.
-You want to feel comfortable dropping off your dog knowing he’s going to be both beautiful and safe until you return to pick him up.
+When employing a pet groomer, don’t hesitate to pose questions, and if the groomer in question is uncomfortable responding to any of YOUR questions, then consider consulting another groomer at another salon.
+You want to feel at ease dropping off your dog knowing he’s going to be both beautiful and safe until you return to collect him.

 Certifications